JamesCalhoon/hello-world/README.md

 #10: It means that I can pour all of my attention and effort into this class instead of balancing it between four other classes.

 #11: I wish that I could do that with all of my classes.

+#12: But FASFA really doesn't like the one or two classes per semester approach.